Reynardine Home | Bow Station Home |

 Lots of passing road-railer activity today.
 We have not seen the big three-axle six-wheel crane before and

-although the caterpillar vehicles have been around they are less common than the usual two-axle wheeled
+although the caterpillar vehicles have been around they are less common than the usual two-axle

 variety shown several times below.